feathers-plus/docs/source/v1/batch-loader/guide.md

 ### Persistent Caches

 A batch-loader can be shared between requests and between users if care is taken.
+Use caution when used in long-lived applications or those which serve many users with different access permissions.

 The main advantage is having the cache already primed at the start of each request, which could result in fewer initial database requests.

 #### Memory pressure